 Several factors can increase the likelihood that gum disease will develop, including:

-Our office uses digital radiographs and panoramic X-rays to measure bone levels.
-A full periodontal charting, which is a six-point measurement around each tooth, is done at every hygiene visit.
+Our Murdock dentist uses digital radiography and panoramic X-rays to measure bone levels.
+A complete periodontal charting, a six-point measurement around each tooth, is done at every hygiene visit.

 They say that an ounce of prevention is worth a pound of cure, which applies to gum disease in particular.
 It’s easy to prevent gum disease by practicing good oral hygiene and visiting our Port Charlotte dental office for cleanings and exams.
-If you are at risk for developing gum disease, we may suggest increasing professional cleanings in order to keep bacteria levels lower and keep your gum health stable.
+If you are at risk for developing gum disease, we may suggest increasing professional cleanings to keep bacteria levels lower and keep your gum health stable.
+Looking for an emergency dentist in Port Charlotte?
+Meet our emergency Murdock dentist in Port Charlotte now!